brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

-# Viewing and running the team Q-Harmonics Qiskit related code
+# Running the distributed quantum Fourier transformation implemented in Qiskit

 ## What is Qiskit?